ThibaultGROUEIX/ChamferDistancePytorch/README.md

 # Pytorch Chamfer Distance.

 Include a **CUDA** version, and a **PYTHON** version with pytorch standard operations.
+NB : In this depo, dist1 and dist2 are squared pointcloud euclidean distances, so you should adapt thresholds accordingly.

 - [x] F - Score